 The B.A. degree in German Studies offers students a diverse program in the language, culture, and history of German-speaking Europe, including literature, the arts, business, politics, linguistics, and German migrants living in diaspora.
 The Minor in German Studies provides undergraduate students with a comprehensive introduction to the language and cultural forms of German-speaking Europe.

-Graduate degrees in Germanic Languages & Literatures encompass diverse coursework, research, and pedagogical training.
+The Master's and Doctoral degrees in German Studies encompass diverse coursework, research, and pedagogical training.
 Students have the opportunity to explore in depth German literature, culture, linguistics, and second-language acquisition.
 Particular foci of our course offerings include applied linguistics and pedagogy and German dialects in the United States, along with German literature and culture of the nineteenth, twentieth, and twenty-first centuries.
-Our graduate students, upon completion of their degrees, pursue both academic and a wide range of non-academic careers.
+Our graduate students, upon completion of their degrees, pursue both academic and a wide range of non-academic careers.*

 *PLEASE NOTE: The Department of German Studies has suspended matriculation for the 2018-2019 Academic Year and will not be considering applications until further notice.
 If you wish to be notified when the application queue is reopened, please contact our Graduate Academic Advisor, Aley Pennington.